 Cure: Reduce caffeine intake slowly

-Caffeine withdrawal will be the main headache cause if you’ve decided to practice a more strict fasting form which only allows pure water (or dry fasting with no water at all).
+Caffeine withdrawal will be the main headache cause if you’ve decided to practice a more strict fasting form that only allows pure water (or dry fasting with no water at all).

 Most avoid coffee drinkers will experience a headache when their daily caffeine level is not met.
 Therefore, to avoid this unpleasant side effect, the best option is to slowly reduce your caffeine intake to let the body adapt.
 That means reducing caffeine content and switching to decaf coffee or simply reducing the number of your daily coffee cups.